need4swede/wiki-go/data/documents/settings/backup/document.md

 # Backup & Restore

 Keep your Neptune preferences in sync across every device signed into the same server account.
-Settings, layout choices, theme picks, library shortcuts, and your customized home rows all stay aligned.
+Settings, layout choices, theme picks, library pins, and your customized home rows all stay aligned.

 Backup & Restore is currently powered by the Jellyfin-specific [Neptune MDM](/plugins/mdm) plugin.
 Without a compatible backend extension, Neptune still works; your settings just stay device-local.
 Sync support for future backends will be documented as it becomes available.